As we close the book on 2020, let’s take a look back at the top rookie performers in the big leagues this year.

 3-2, 1.95 ERA, 32 1/3 IP, 41 K, .172 BAA, 1.08 WHIP

-He jumped out ahead of several other young Braves pitchers by striking out 11.4 per nine over six starts, allowing just 5.8 hits per nine and two earned runs or fewer in all but one of his starts this year.
+He jumped out ahead of several other young Braves pitchers by striking out 11.4 per nine over six starts, allowing just 5.8 hits per nine and two earned runs or fewer in all but one of his starts in the regular season.
+He then went on to dominate in the postseason, allowing just two earned runs over four starts.

 9) Willi Castro, SS, Tigers